Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - Lite and Standard: self-serve, documentation-based

-- Pro: guided onboarding sessions included (typically 2–3 hours of structured setup calls)
+- Pro: guided onboarding sessions included (typically 2–3 hours)

 - Premier: dedicated onboarding specialist

-Workiz’s implementation experience is genuinely lighter-touch than enterprise tools, which is a feature, not a limitation, for shops under 10 trucks.
-The tradeoff is that you need someone on your team willing to spend 8–12 hours configuring workflows, price books, and integrations.
-It’s not a “hand us your data and we’ll set it up” service at most tiers.
+Workiz’s implementation is lighter than enterprise tools.
+For shops under 10 trucks, that’s a strength.
+The tradeoff: you need someone on your team willing to spend 8–12 hours setting up workflows, price books, and integrations.

 Contract Terms